-Ark Shelter renamed Helen Wright Center for Women in honor of Sister Helen Wright, our first Director.
+Urban Ministries converts the Ark Shelter to serve women only.
+Two years later, the shelter is renamed the Helen Wright Center for Women in honor of Sister Helen Wright, Urban Ministries’ first director.

 Dr. Peter Morris, longtime medical director at Wake County Human Services, is named Executive Director, succeeding Anne Burke, who retires after 26 years in the job.